fred-ai-security/ai-security-assurance-labs/red-teaming/promptfoo/README.md

 # Promptfoo – Scenario-Based LLM Red Teaming

 Promptfoo is used to perform scenario-driven adversarial evaluations against language models.

+Findings from Promptfoo evaluations are used as input to safety evaluation, risk classification, and final approval decisions rather than as standalone pass/fail signals.

-It assesses model behavior under:
+Promptfoo assessments focus on model behavior under:

 - Jailbreak attempts
 - Prompt injection